mia-platform/documentation/docs/overview/mia_platform_overview.md

 ### Headless CMS

-A pratical and intuitive interface for non-technical people who can easily manage content over APIs and supervise business analytics.
+A practical and intuitive interface for non-technical people who can easily manage content over APIs and supervise business analytics.

 ![Mia-Platform CMS](img/mia-platform-overview-cms.png)
 Find out more in the [Headless CMS](./../business_suite/overview-business-suite.md) section.